kwNick/JWT-Auth/Jwt-Auth/frontend/jwtpsql/README.md

 Use refresh tokens in HttpOnly cookies for persistence.

 That way, you get the benefits of JWTs without the security downsides of storing them in localStorage

+### Alright — let’s dive into what’s inside a JWT and why it matters 👇

+🔑 Structure of a JWT

+A JWT is just three Base64URL-encoded parts:

+header.payload.signature

+Example (simplified):

+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9   // header
+eyJzdWIiOiIxMjM0IiwidXNlcm5hbWUiOiJu... // payload
+TJVA95OrM7E2cBab30RMHrHDcEfxJoZ...      // signature

+1. Header

+Specifies metadata about the token:

+{
+  "alg": "HS256",  // algorithm used to sign
+  "typ": "JWT"     // type
+}

+2. Payload (Claims)

+This is where the useful information goes.
+Example for your app:

+{
+  "sub": "64f5a72c12ab",   // Subject: user ID
+  "username": "nick",
+  "roles": ["ADMIN", "USER"],
+  "shops": ["shop123", "shop456"],
+  "iat": 1735953000,       // issued at (epoch time) "exp": 1735956600        // expiration (epoch time)
+}

+sub → who the token belongs to (user ID is the best choice, not username/email).

+username → optional, just for convenience.

+roles → permissions for your frontend/backend checks.

+shops → if a user has multiple shops, you could embed them.

+iat/exp → lets the server reject expired tokens automatically.

+3. Signature

+The server takes the header + payload, signs it with its secret/private key, and attaches the signature.

+When the backend receives the token, it recomputes the signature.

+If the signature matches → the token is trusted (it hasn’t been tampered with).

+🔎 Why this matters in your flow

+Stateless Authentication
+Your backend doesn’t need to look up a user session in a DB.
+The JWT itself carries identity + roles.

+Fast Authorization
+If a user hits GET /api/shops, the backend can just check:

+Token is valid (signature matches).

+Token isn’t expired.

+roles includes "ADMIN" or "SHOP_OWNER".

+→ No DB query required.

+Portability
+If you had multiple services (say an inventory service and an order service), they can all validate the same JWT without central session storage.

+Short-lived, disposable
+Even though you discard JWTs in React on refresh, the payload still matters because every request you make while the token is alive uses those claims.
+Example: when you’re clicking around your dashboard, each request carries your JWT → backend trusts it instantly.

+✅ TL;DR

+Even if you throw JWTs away on reload:

+They securely prove identity during a session.

+They carry subject (sub), roles, and claims so the backend doesn’t need to hit the DB every time.

+They’re self-contained: any service can validate them with just the signing key.